 Photoshop CC Selections, Understanding the Pen Tool in Photoshop, Creating Templates in Illustrator—these are just a few of the courses offered on PluralSight in the Graphic Design realm (for beginners).

-They cover all the programs in the Adobe suite, and have “paths” for gaining expert understanding of graphic design concepts (more on paths in a bit!).
+They cover all the programs in the Adobe suite and have “paths” for gaining an expert understanding of graphic design concepts (more on paths in a bit!).

 What’s Up with Game Design?

 The Pluralsight courses on game design come from “leading experts that top companies from around the world trust to keep their creative teams on the cutting edge.”

 New courses are released weekly (according to the website), but not for every category.
 This is one of the most common complaints levied against other online learning platforms— ”the content is out of date.”

 If Pluralsight is making an effort to keep their content updated, they’re ahead of the game (but you can find courses from as early as 2008 on game design—technology moves quicker than that).

 When it comes to Maya, 3DS Max, and Unity, updates to the software can quickly outpace pre-recorded lessons.